ngolatka/electronics/usb-nimh-charger/README.md

 computer's USB port) if a cell is defective.

 ## Acknowledgements
-This circuit is partly based on the recommendation of [Big Clive](http://bigclive.com/) in [this particular video]( https://www.youtube.com/watch?v=Lv23jMMPuiY).
+This circuit is based on the recommendation of [Big Clive](http://bigclive.com/) in [this particular video]( https://www.youtube.com/watch?v=Lv23jMMPuiY).